 Farming or agricultural injuries can happen when a farmer, labourer or another worker (or someone visiting a farm) is placed in a situation which is dangerous.
 Even today, using highly modern equipment and processes, farming can still be thought of as one of the most dangerous industries to work in.
 Rates of farm accident or injury can be many times higher than comparable roles in other industries.

 Farming and agricultural injuries is a very broad term which covers many different circumstances an injury or accident can happen to someone, whether a worker or a member of the general public.
+You could make agricultural accident claims for many reasons, as we discuss below.

 The statistics and figures below look at injuries in agriculture, fishing, and forestry across Great Britain (excluding Northern Ireland) for the year 2019/ 20.
 They were collated by and are taken from the Health and Safety Executive.
 You can find further information here.